mbove1229/PGA_TOUR_ANALYTICS/README.md

 ## Data Collection (Python)

 The scraper interacts directly with the PGA Tour's GraphQL API at `orchestrator.pgatour.com/graphql`.
-The API endpoint and client-side API key were identified by inspecting browser network traffic using Chrome's developer tools.
+The API endpoint and client-side API key were identified by inspecting browser network traffic.

 **Stats collected:**
 - Scoring Average